 The lowest level of functionality provided by LOCA is that for continuation.
-The LOCA::Continuation::AbstractGroup provides the interface required for single parameter continuation and is derived from the NOX::Abstract::Group.
+The LOCA::MultiContinuation::AbstractGroup provides the interface required for single and multiple parameter continuation and is derived from the NOX::Abstract::Group.
 The additional methods provided primarily consist of setting/retrieving parameter values and computing the derivative for a given parameter .
-For application codes that cannot provide this derivative directly, the LOCA::Continuation::FiniteDifferenceGroup provides a generic implementation using finite differencing.
+For application codes that cannot provide this derivative directly, the LOCA::MultiContinuation::FiniteDifferenceGroup provides a generic implementation using finite differencing.

 Multiple continuation algorithms have been implemented, including: